Rome Leonardo da Vinci Fiumicino Airport Guide (FCO)

 A free shuttle service links the four terminal buildings and the long-term car parks.

-Wi-Fi internet access is provided throughout Rome Leonardo da Vinci-Fiumicino Airport – the first 30 minutes of which are free of charge.
+Free Wi-Fi internet access is provided throughout Rome Leonardo da Vinci-Fiumicino Airport.
 Postal services are also available.

 There is a wide range of food and drink outlets both before and after the security checkpoints in terminals T1, T2 and T3.
 There is a café pre-security in T5.